-These are the best movies of that decade, marking the sublime and the ridiculous of the 2000s in cinema – as well as everything in between.
+These are the best 2000s movies, marking the sublime and the ridiculous era in cinema – as well as everything in between.
 Prepare to be shocked, amused and amazed.
 There are some animated chickens as well, because why on Earth shouldn’t there be?

 What are the best 2000s movies?